Frequently Asked Questions

 Q: How does one destroy a tile?
 What happens to make them no longer there?

 A: While it's setting in, traffic often destroys part of a tile.
-The only way to destroy a tile once it's been laid is to repave the street it's on, or to dump a bunch of tar on it to cover it up.
+The only way to destroy a tile once it's been laid is to repave the street it is on, or to dump tar on it to conceal it.

 Q: Has anyone systematically tried to rid a city of its tiles?

-A: The rapid disappearance of the numerous Manhattan tiles lead some tile fans to speculate that the city of New York tried to destroy all the tiles in the city, but missed one on 36th St and Park Ave, which has eroded down to almost nothing as of 2010.
-The city of Chicago has declared tiles "vandalism" and stated their intention to removed them all as well, although a few fragments can still be found there.
+A: The city of Chicago has declared tiles "vandalism" and stated their intention to remove them all, although a few fragments can still be found there.
+The rapid disappearance of the numerous Manhattan tiles lead some tile fans to speculate that the city of New York tried to destroy all the tiles in the city, but missed one on 36th St and Park Ave, which has eroded down to almost nothing as of 2010.

 Q: If you chart the locations of the tiles on an inner-city or nation-wide map, will it form a picture or a treasure map or something?